amiaopensource/linked-media-formats/README.md

 Here are some terms that are used with Linked Open Data.
 More definitions will come soon!

 * Identifier
   * This is the unique identifier used within a system (like WikiData) that points to the thing being described.
-In the examples above, within the WikiData universe, the identifer "Q7374" means "the Alfred Hitchock who was a film director and lived from 1899-1980."
+In the examples above, within the WikiData universe, the identifier "Q7374" means "the Alfred Hitchcock who was a film director and lived from 1899-1980."
 	* This concept is related to **URI** below, as it is usually part of the full link to the item within a given system.
 * JSON
   * "JavaScript Object Notation"